hughy603/anaconda-to-miniconda/code-quality-improvements.md

 1. **Simplified but Complete Validation** - All critical checks are maintained
 1. **Clear Documentation** - Better guidance on the code quality process
 1. **Focused Pre-commit Hooks** - Essential checks run locally, comprehensive checks in CI
+1. **Streamlined Pre-Push Checks** - Fast, essential checks run before pushing

+## Pre-Push Hook Implementation

+The new pre-push hook implementation:

+1. Runs only essential checks:
+   - Ruff linting and formatting
+   - Pyright type checking

+2. Provides clear error messages when checks fail

+3. Is significantly faster than the previous implementation

+4. Focuses on preventing common errors without being overly restrictive

+This approach ensures that code quality is maintained while allowing developers to work efficiently.